jijihohococo/ichi-orm/README.md

 ## Using Different Databases

-If you have the model which is from different database you can like that
+If you have the model which is from different database you can connect like that

 ```php
 namespace App\Models;